des-afari/word_frequency_analysis_tool/README.md

 The goal of this project is to build a tool that can analyze a given text document and provide insights into the frequency of words used in it.
-The tool will utilize Generators, Decorators, CMD and Multithreading to improve performance and make the tool efficient.
+The tool will utilize Generators, CMD and Multithreading to improve performance and make the tool efficient.

 Here's how the tool will work: